GraphRCG: Self-Conditioned Graph Generation: GraphRCG: Self-Conditioned Graph Generation

 \textbf{Step-wise Incorporation of Bootstrapped Represenations.} We introduce guidance into each sampling step with the representation obtained at the same timestep.
 That being said, for the representation generator, we utilize all (intermediate) representations during sampling, instead of only the last clean one.
 In this manner, the sampling process is described as

 In concrete, we keep track of the representation sampling process in the representation generator and utilize the representation in each step to guide the graph sampling in the same timestep $t$.
+In this manner, the generation process will absorb the graph distribution information learned by the representation generator, thereby improving generation performance.